Are Trans People at Greater Risk of Long COVID?

 Vaccination provides protection against severe illness from COVID-19 in a couple of ways.
 All COVID-19 vaccines that are available have consistently been shown to provide protection against severe illness, and potentially Long COVID.
 However, vaccination will not prevent the transmission of COVID-19 altogether.
 This demonstrates an important difference between COVID-19 and other contagious diseases that have been controlled through herd immunity, such as smallpox and rubella.
 Herd immunity can be achieved when enough people have either been infected with or vaccinated against a disease and developed protective antibodies against future infection.
 This prevents transmission of the disease in communities.
 The rapid mutation of SARS-COV-2 variants means that control of COVID-19 through herd immunity is not possible.

 The first COVID-19 vaccines targeted the original strain of the SARS-COV-2 virus.
-Studies have shown that over time, the effectiveness of initial COVID-19 immunisation reduces, and ‘booster’ doses are recommended according to a person’s risk of severe illness from COVID-19.
+Studies have shown that over time, the initial effectiveness of COVID-19 immunisation reduces, and ‘booster’ doses are recommended according to a person’s risk of severe illness from COVID-19.

-The concept of hybrid immunity (where people have immunity from vaccination and past infection with COVID) has emerged as a potential protective factor against severe illness from COVID-19.
+Hybrid immunity (where people have immunity from vaccination and past infection with COVID) has emerged as a potential protective factor against severe illness from COVID-19.
 Research has suggested that this complex immunological phenomenon can be maintained through vaccination and the general Australian population’s immunity provided by previous COVID-19 infections.
-However, for community members at high risk of severe illness due to COVID-19, hybrid immunity cannot be relied upon to reduce the risk.
+However, for community members at high risk of severe illness due to COVID-19, hybrid immunity cannot be solely relied upon to reduce the risk.
 It must be combined with vaccination, use of masks and hand sanitiser, and strategies such as maintaining physical distance from other people, adequate ventilation and avoidance of high-risk settings.

 While studies overseas indicate social stigma, fear of discrimination, and mistrust of health care professionals contributed to COVID‐19 vaccine hesitancy among trans people, in Australia trans people showed up in large numbers to receive their vaccination.
 As of May 2022, 87% of trans people who completed our survey reported having three or more COVID‐19 vaccine doses, compared to 70% of the general population.
 These high rates of vaccination are likely due to vaccines being more accessible and less politicised than in many other countries.
 Additionally, there were also some targeted vaccination campaigns and promotions, such as the Victorian Government #FabJab initiative with its pop‐up LGBTIQA+ vaccination clinics and specific advice being made accessible on the TransHub website in New South Wales.